EU antitrust regulator scraps Amadeus and Sabre investigation

-BRUSSELS, July 19 (Reuters) - The European Union antitrust regulator on Monday scrapped a two-and-half-year investigation into travel booking companies Amadeus (AMA.MC) and Sabre (SABR.O), citing a lack of conclusive evidence.
+BRUSSELS, July 19 (Reuters) - The European Union antitrust regulator on Monday scrapped a two-and-half-year investigation into travel booking companies Amadeus and Sabre , citing a lack of conclusive evidence.

 The two were targeted by the European Commission in November 2018 on concerns that their contract terms could prevent airlines and travel agents from changing to rival ticket agents.